falloutdurham/devopstest/README.md

 ##Instructions

  1. We will be testing everything on using a VM created by Vagrant 1.6.3.
 This repo includes a sample Vagrantfile that you can use to get started.
-Start with a CentOS 6.5 image:

-  `vagrant box add "devopstest" https://github.com/2creatives/vagrant-centos/releases/download/v6.5.3/centos65-x86_64-20140116.box`

-  (this is the URL to the image specified in the Vagrantfile)
+It includes a VM definition (or 'box' in vagrant jargon).

- 2. Install and set up your configuration system of choice (Puppet / Chef / Ansible / Salt, etc)
+  2. Install and set up your configuration managment tool of choice (Puppet, Chef, Ansible, Salt, etc)

  3. Use your CM to: